-If your dog is a first-time hiker, start building up to it a few weeks in advance.
+If your dog is a first-time hiker, start building up to the hike a few weeks in advance.
 Add distance to your normal routes over time so you know your dog can handle the whole trail.
 If you start seeing signs of your dog slowing down, you may need to push out the hiking date or rethink the idea.

 While you’re pre-hiking, shake up your dog’s normal walking routine and walk them through new areas.
 You’ll be giving your dog exercise while showing them there’s more to the world than your usual routes.
-The new sights, smells, and sounds of a different neighborhood or walking trail will help prep them for the excitement of the trail.
+The new sights, smells, and sounds of a different neighborhood or walking trail will help prepare them for the excitement of the trail.

 On the hiking trail